Urine Infection In Men

-In other cases the infection occurs for no apparent reason.
+In other cases the UTI occurs for no apparent reason.
 There is no problem with the bladder, kidney, prostate gland, or defence (immune) system that can be identified.

 In the average adult patient there should be a urine output of: 0.5-1 ml/kg/hr.
 This means that an average 70 kg man should produce 35-70 mls an hour.

-- Infection in the bladder (cystitis) usually causes pain when you pass urine, and you pass urine more frequently.
+Infection in the bladder (cystitis) usually causes pain when you empty your bladder , and you pass urine more frequently.
 You may also have pain in your lower tummy (abdomen).
 Your urine may become cloudy, bloody or smelly.
 You may have a high temperature (fever).

 In some elderly men, the only symptoms may be a recent onset of confusion or just feeling generally unwell, even without any actual urinary symptoms.